twidi/streamdeckfs/README.md

 ## Configuring events (press, long-press, release, start)

-`streamdeckify` handles four different events from your StreamDeck that are listed below.
+`streamdeckfs` handles four different events from your StreamDeck that are listed below.
 But first, let see how events are defined.

 An event for a key is a file in a `KEY...` directory that starts with `ON_`, followed by the event's name uppercased: `ON_PRESS`, `ON_RELEASE`, `ON_LONGPRESS`, `ON_START`